kedare/kedare-blog/content/blog/hugo-on-azure.md

 Here enter the basic information, like the name, I recommend using the same name than your Web App.

-On the Pricing tier, we will select ```Premium Verizon```, because for most blog, the traffic should not be big enough to really have an important price, feels free to try with another pricing tier, everything should work the same (But with lower performances, also Akamai is very slow to purge the CDN (Around 8 minutes vs 2 minutes for Verizon))
+On the Pricing tier, we will select ```Premium Verizon```, because for most blog, the traffic should not be big enough to really have an important price, feels free to try with another pricing tier, everything should work the same (But with lower performances, also Akamai is very slow to purge the CDN (Around 8 minutes vs 2 minutes for Verizon)).

 Once your CDN profile has been created, open its blade (panel) and create a new Endpoint, here again, enter the name of the endpoint (the same than the CDN profile and the web app if possible), select ```Web App``` as origin type, select your web app as ```Origin hostname```, the ```Origin path``` should be left blank, and the ```Origin host header``` too (As your application doesn't use it for static file), make sure you keep both HTTP and HTTPS selected.
 Then create it.